Extradition: Failure to fulfill dual criminality

 Generally the act for which extradition is sought must constitute a crime punishable by some minimum penalty in both the requesting and the requested states.

 This requirement has been abolished for broad categories of crimes in some jurisdictions, notably within the European Union.

 Political nature of the alleged crime

 Many countries refuse to extradite suspects of political crimes.
-See political offence exception.
+Such exceptions aim to prevent the misuse of extradition for political purposes, protecting individuals from being prosecuted or punished for their political beliefs or activities in another country.
+Countries may refuse extradition to avoid becoming involved in politically motivated cases, or gaining a bargaining chip over a rival state.

 Possibility of certain forms of punishment

 Some countries refuse extradition on grounds that the person, if extradited, may receive capital punishment or face torture.
 A few go as far as to cover all punishments that they themselves would not administer.